For many, that first solo trip is likely to be an extended adventure of at least months, or somewhere halfway across the globe.

 | Read: Where in Tokyo to go for your first trip |

 This awakening of the senses stayed with me, long after the solo trip ended.

-5. A solo trip showed me the possibilities that I could create with my life.
+6. The first solo trip showed me the possibilities I could create with my life.

 Before the trip, I faced issues doing things alone.
-Heck, I don’t even feel comfortable going to yoga classes alone.
-But now, having stepped out and faced my tiny worries and fears, having conquered my first solo trip, I simply cannot wait to explore and experience more activities and places on Earth.
+Heck, I don’t even feel comfortable going to yoga classes alone!
+But now, having stepped out and faced my tiny worries and fears, having conquered my first solo trip, I simply cannot wait to explore and experience more places and activities on Earth.

 I might not know where I’m heading, but I’m definitely on my way.

-Have you travelled solo before?
+Have you traveled by yourself before?
 How was your first solo trip like?